Blues get involved with Thai festivities.

 This month Everton and Chang are celebrating Songkran.

-The most eagerly-anticipated three days of the Thai calendar take place this week as the country welcomes in its new year.
+The most eagerly-anticipated three days of the Thai calendar began on Saturday as the country welcomes in its new year.

 During the celebrations Thai people clean their houses and show respect to their elders through the sprinkling of water, though in recent years it has become traditional for Thais to take to the streets with water guns and garden hoses to drench each other and passers-by!